Compare & Save on Conveyancing Solicitors

 You should have a rough idea of an area you want to live in along with the type of property and facilities that are in local reach when you apply for a mortgage.
 However, once you’ve applied for the mortgage, your search for houses should get serious.

-When you make an offer and it's been accepted, you should ring the estate agent/seller and email so you have the offer in writing as proof in case anything was to go wrong.
+When you make an offer on a house and it's been accepted, you should ring the estate agent/seller and email so you have the offer in writing as proof in case anything was to go wrong.

-You will need to find a conveyancer to help you with the legal side of buying a house as soon as your offer has been accepted on the house.
+Next, once your offer has been accepted, you will need to find a conveyancer to help you with the legal side of buying a house.
 Your conveyancer will sort out everything from enquiring about property searches to registering you as the new owner with the Land Registry.
+They will also be there to answer any questions you may have about how to buy a house or the process at hand.

 If after the local authority and property searches you want to change your mind about the purchase, you can back out.
 After exchanging contracts, you are legally tied to buying the house and unable to pull out of the transaction.